Safety Recalls & Notices

 Issue: On certain vehicles, a problem with the transmission could cause the vehicle to move forward when the driver shifts to the ''N''(Neutral) position and the brakes or parking brake aren't applied.
 Note: For the Tundra model, this recall affects both Tundra and Tundra Hybrid models.
 For the Sequoia model, only the Sequoia Hybrid model is affected by this recall.
 Safety Risk: A vehicle that moves suddenly could create the risk of an injury or a crash.
 Corrective Actions: The company will notify owners by mail and advise you to take your vehicle to a dealership to update the transmission control unit software.

-Dealers will update the multimedia display software, free of charge.
-Owner notification letters are expected to be mailed November 16, 2025.
+Dealers will update the parking assist ECU software, free of charge.
+Owner notification letters are expected to be mailed March 10, 2026.
 Owners may contact Toyota's customer service at 1-800-331-4331.
-Toyota's numbers for this recall are 25TB10 and 25TA10.
+Toyota's numbers for this recall are 26TB02 and 26TA02.

 Requires attention